GreyKeenan/dukesup/index.md

 2. Discard 2 cards from your hand to the top of your discard pile.
 This can only be done if you perform no other actions during your turn.
 You cannot play, replace DUKES, or take the opponent's DUKES.
-	> Generally, if you don't do anything on your turn anyways, discarding 2 cards is preferrable to 1.
+	> Generally, if you aren't able to play anyways, this is a good choice.
-	It allows you to see cards more quickly than the opponent.
 3. Discard 1 card from the top of your draw pile to the *bottom* of your discard pile.
 You cannot look at it.
 	> We like to call this "burning".
-	It can allow you to hold on to important cards, but it comes at the cost of not knowing what you discarded.
+	It allows you to hold on to important cards, but it comes at the cost of not knowing what you discarded.
 4. Discard 1 of *your own* cards from the play area to the top of your discard pile.
 You can only do this if it leaves a valid arrangement of runs and sets behind.
 Remember that runs/sets must be in a valid arrangement *before* you discard, as well.
-	> This is a valuable tool for defensive play, but keep in mind that you are losing a point each time you use it.
+	> This is a valuable tool for defensive play, but you are losing a point each time you use it.

 Once you discard, your turn is over.
 The other player may draw to start their turn.